grencez/grencez.dev/2024/sxpb-string-grammar-20240717/index.md

 ("my_quoted_field" "a b c")
 ```

-As for structure, Sxpb adheres to three basic rules:
+As for structure, SxPB adheres to three basic rules:
 - Field names and literal values are delimited by blank space, which includes semicolon-prefixed line comments.
 - Structural elements are wrapped by parentheses, which do not require blank space for separation.
 - Strings can be surrounded by double quotes and can then contain backslash-escaped double quotes.